GEDI: A Graph-based End-to-end Data Imputation Framework: Literature Review

 Graph neural networks (GNNs) are superior at capturing complex relationships for graph-structured data.
 Its applicability depends on whether the optimal graph structure can be found for a given dataset.
-GRAPE \cite{you2020handling} constructs a bipartite graph with observations as nodes and observed feature values as edges and explicitly applies GNNs to learn the interaction between observations and features.
-However, the graph is constructed in the way that every observed entry (or edge) is connected to all observations and feature nodes in the data, which is difficult to scale for large real-world datasets. \cite{spinelli2020missing} constructs a kNN sparse graph based on the pairwise distance of raw features to capture the relationship among observations.
-However, the graph is constructed in the pre-processing step and fixed in the training process, which is sub-optimal for the target task especially when the data has many sparse categorical features.
-Another line of work (e.g., \cite{cini2021filling}) focuses on time series imputation, which is not particularly designed for tabular data with heterogeneous features.
+GRAPE~\cite{you2020handling} constructs a bipartite graph with observations as nodes and observed feature values as edges and explicitly applies GNNs to learn the interaction between observations and features.
+However, the graph is constructed in the way that every observed entry (or edge) is connected to all observations and feature nodes in the data, which is difficult to scale for large real-world datasets. ~\cite{spinelli2020missing} constructs a kNN sparse graph based on the pairwise distance of raw features to capture the relationship among observations.
+The graph structure is sub-optimal for the target task as it is constructed in the preprocessing stage.
+Another line of work (e.g.,~\cite{cini2021filling}) focuses on time series imputation, which is not particularly designed for tabular data with heterogeneous features.
 In contrast, our work leverages the attention mechanism to learn the contextual information within the features with mixed types and extract the row-wise observation information by constructing a similarity graph.
 The graph is sparse, homogeneous, and task-specific in nature, which is scalable, computationally efficient, and optimal for the target task.